Driverless buses in Stockholm, Sweden

 As connected and self-driving vehicles start to transform transportation, Ericsson's platform makes it easier to keep pace with tech advancement, and to become a successfule example of the future of public transportation.

 Ericsson offers installation and operation of smart traffic solutions, minimizing installation time, operational costs and staffing headaches.
-With our support, you can put your city in the express lane to intelligent transport.

 Data is the driver in smart cities